joric/supraland/scripts/README.md

 	}
 ```

-PipeCap11 and Secret_TeleportPipe1 are the ends of the pipe.

-"OtherPipe" may also be "otherPipeInOtherLevel", e.g.
+"OtherPipe" may be substituted with "otherPipeInOtherLevel", e.g.

 ```json
     "Type": "PipesystemNewDLC_C",